PrestaShopCorp/prestashop-accounts-installer/README.md

     $psAccountsService = $this->getService('ps_accounts.facade')->getPsAccountsService();

     $shopJwt = $psAccountsService->getOrRefreshToken();
     $shopUuid = $psAccountsService->getShopUuid();
     $apiUrl = $psAccountsService->getAdminAjaxUrl();

     // Your code here
 } catch (ModuleNotInstalledException $e) {
     // You handle exception here

 } catch (ModuleVersionException $e) {
     // You handle exception here
 }
 ```

+## Contributing

+PrestaShop modules are open source extensions to the PrestaShop e-commerce platform.
+Everyone is welcome and even encouraged to contribute with their own improvements!

+Just make sure to follow our contribution guidelines.

+## License

+This module is released under the MIT License